torquefi/torque_docs/docs/overview/02_boost.md

 ## Vehicles

 Vehicles are Boost Managers which aggregate strategies.
-For example, the `BoostETH` vehicle aggregates the strategies of `GMXV2ETH` and `StargateETH`.
+For example, the `BoostBTC` vehicle aggregates the strategies of `GMXV2BTC` and `UniswapBTC`.
 When assets are deposited to a vehicle, the vehicle allocates and deposits these into the underlying vaults.

 ## Child Vaults

 A foundational strategy layer.
 These interact with DeFi protocols to maximize yield on deposited assets.
-For example, `GMXV2ETH` is specific to GMX V2 for earning yield on ETH, while `StargateETH` interacts with Stargate for liquidity provisioning.
+For example, `GMXV2BTC` is specific to GMX V2 for earning yield on ETH, while `UniswapBTC` interacts with Uniswap V3 for liquidity provisioning.

 <!-- :::info
 A full list of Olympus assets is available on the [Olympus Treasury Dashboard](https://app.olympusdao.finance/#/dashboard)